Welcome

 - Cheap, thin, frozen patties will beat more expensive, thicker, fresh ones.
 You want a crispy patty that's going to interact with the other ingredients in the burger- not a fucking meatloaf.

 - Don't drown it in sauce.
-Resturants and cafes use a lot of strong sauce to disguise the fact that the burger it flavourless and textureless.
+Resturants and cafes use a lot of strong sauce to disguise the fact that the burger as a whole is flavourless and textureless.

 I'm not going to discuss any of the wider issues with AI at length, because there are smarter people than me to do that and i'm pretty sure if they're genuinely smart they'll admit they also don't really know what's going on, or they're sitting with a bottle of gin in one hand and a barrel of a shotgun between their teeth like me.
 I'll tell you who isn't worried about AI though: stupid people.Indeed it's not the bellend-fuckhead-hammer that worries me, but the bellend-fuckhead-hand that wields it.
 The technology itself is far less dangerous than the cretinous troglodytes that it emboldens.
 It's not that the technology puts stupid people on the same playing field as people of normal cranial enrichedness but- but the belief that it does is an unpredictable and destructive kind of courage.
 AI is a row of glimmering miraculously-awarded medals for bravey pinned to a dictator's chest.